Hello and welcome to my Endeavor Archetype snowboard review.

 Who is the Archetype Most Suited To?

-The Archetype is great for anyone who's looking for a board that is more or less a specialist powder board - but one that can still carve really well on groomers, and handle speed on harder snow.
+The Archetype is great for anyone who's looking for a short/wide-ish board that is great in powder - but one that can still carve really well on groomers, and handle speed on harder snow.

 Certainly not for beginners - too much camber and too stiff.